nmorse/graphlet/README.md

  * Flo flow or transition (guarded) between nodes

-Edges define how data moves and how the flow-of-control moves from node to node while the graphlet is running.
+Edges define how data moves and how the flow-of-control moves from node to node while the Graphlet is running.
 > Note that Graphlet does *not* have any flow-of-control structures such as `for/while-loops` or `if-then-else blocks`.
-Instead all flow of execution is controled by edges that pass the control from node to node until no edge is suitable for tranistion and therefore no node is given the control to execute.
+Instead all flow of execution is controlled by edges that pass the control from node to node until no edge is suitable for transition and therefore no node is given the control to execute.

 Starting a Graphlet Program Running